-Case in point: Joe Amrine was serving a short sentence for check kiting in Missouri when he was convicted of a prison stabbing.
+Case in point: Joe Amrine was serving a short sentence for check fraud in Missouri when he was convicted of a prison stabbing.
 His trial attorney conducted no investigation.
 The three inmates who testified against him said later that prison officials pressured them to finger Amrine.
 A prison guard consistently said he saw one of the three prison "witnesses" fleeing the crime scene.
 Amrine spent 17 years on death row before state courts concluded he was actually innocent.

 The Use of Resources: Preventing Prison Murder